Princess Eugenie just arrived at Windsor Castle for her wedding to Jack Brooksbank. Here's everything you need to know about her stunning gown:

-Unlike with Meghan Markle's dress back in May, the rumor mill has been relatively quiet about who might design Eugenie's gown, but fashion experts predict the young royal will choose a bold look.
-What we do know is that it will be designed by a Brit.
+Unlike with Meghan Markle's dress back in May, the rumor mill has been relatively quiet about who might design Eugenie's gown.
+But with less than two weeks to go, oddsmakers predicted that the Princess would wear Erdem down the aisle.
+British betting site Ladbrookes favored the popular designer with odds of 7/2.
+While it wasn't ultimately correct, it also wasn't a bad guess considering we know for certain that it will be designed by a Brit.

 "I'm not telling anyone who is making it, but I can say it is a British-based designer," she said in a recent interview.